 Are there legal requirements that apply when negotiating in a foreign language?

 If you and your tenant discuss your agreement primarily in Spanish, Chinese, Tagalog, Vietnamese, or Korean, you must give the tenant an unsigned version of the rental document in that language before asking for a signature.
 This rule does not apply (that is, you may present your English version only) if the tenant has supplied his own translator who is not a minor and who can speak and read the foreign language and English fluently.
 If the translator is supplied by the tenant but does not meet these two requirements, or if the translator is you or someone in your employ or otherwise supplied by you (for example, your fluent daughter), you will have to present a foreign language version of your rental document.
-(CC § 1632.)
+(Cal.
+Civ.
+Code § 1632.)

 What are a landlord's duties regarding the disclosure of mold?